Keyword research to increase traffic with SEMrush (Video) - Tutorial Tuesday

-This week I’ll demonstrate how to do quick and easy keyword research with SEMrush.
+This week I’ll demonstrate how to do quick and easy SEO keyword research with SEMrush.
 This process will show you how to find keywords that drive some search traffic to your website, but could drive significantly more with targeted SEO and link building.

 Specifically, I’ll show you how to find keywords your website already ranks for, but not well enough to secure the traffic it deserves.

 These pages represent SEO opportunities—if you’re able to further optimize the page for the keyword (and secure a few good links), you’ll be able to drive considerably more relevant and qualified traffic to your website, and therefore make more money from search.

 This is SEO 101—identify opportunity keywords (via keyword research) that drive traffic to the pages you’ve created.
 Optimize your opportunity in order to secure rankings, traffic, and ultimately revenue.

 I’ll be using the website Carved as my example.
 I’ve had a case from them on my Samsung Galaxy 5 for just about two years and absolutely love it.
 If you’re looking for a case for your smart phone, I strongly recommend checking out their site.

 I've recorded a short video walkthrough demonstrating this entire process, which I also outline step-by-step in this post.

 If you're looking to see it live in action, look no further:

 If you want to digest the process at your own pace, I've outlined the entire process step-by-step below.